Kitware/geowatch/README.rst

     pip install --prefer-binary GDAL>=3.4.1 --find-links https://girder.github.io/large_image_wheels

+    # NEW in 0.8.0.
+Instead of using the above command you can run:
+    geowatch finish_install

 If you use the fully featured install command (which you can run after the fact), you can test that your install is functioning correctly by running the